jayesh3103/GfG_Solutions/README.md

 ## 🚀 Getting Started

-Let the journey begin! 🌠 Explore the folders for each day's challenge and uncover the secrets of C++. 🕵️‍♂️🔍 Let your code be your guide as you embark on this epic quest for knowledge! 💡
+Let the journey begin! 🌠 Explore the folders for each day's challenge and uncover the secrets of Java. 🕵️‍♂️🔍 Let your code be your guide as you embark on this epic quest for knowledge! 💡

 ## 🛠️ Contributing